p4lang/p4runtime/docs/v1/p4runtime-id-notes.md

 These are all defined in the file `proto/p4/config/v1/p4info.proto`.

+Note that a numeric id value of 0 is not a valid id for any P4 object described inside of a P4Info message.
+In a few cases, an id that is used as a reference may be 0 to mean a "not a reference to any object".
+A few special cases of 0 are called out in this article.

+See the next major section for uses of id 0 outside of a P4Info message.

 ## Numeric ids that are unique within the P4Info top level scope